adazhu365/rest-api/README.md

 rest-exercise-adazhu365 created by GitHub Classroom

-/* PLEASE IGNORE THE .IDEA FILE */
+/* PLEASE CHECK THE "REST-EXERCISE!"
+FOR THE PROJECT */